 Do you enjoy wearing ankle boots and jeans?
-Then perhaps you're curious to find out the best ways to wear them in order to look good.
+Then perhaps you're curious to find out the best ways to wear them to look good.

-Ankle boots have been around for a long time, and have always been quite fashionable to wear no matter the season.
+Men's low boots or ankle boots have been around for a long time, and have always been quite fashionable to wear no matter the season.
 The best thing about them is that they can be worn in so many different ways, and with such a variety of clothes.
-Looking around you will see that people wear them with many different outfit combinations, some of which you may have never tried.
+Looking around, you'll see that people wear them with many different outfit combinations, some of which you may have never tried.

 If you're keen to learn about some fresh new styles you can incorporate with your own wardrobe, then check out the rest of this article, as we share some style tips on how to wear ankle boots with jeans.

-We'll look at a variety of different styles to help you find some new ways to wear your ankle boots, and hopefully, give you some new outfit inspiration.
+We'll look at a variety of different styles to help you find some new ways to wear your ankle boots, and hopefully, give you some fresh outfit inspiration.

 The first look on our list is the Big Cuff.
 If you would like a more edgy, modern look, then this next style might be for you.
-Simply cuffing the edges of the jeans upwards creates a nice little space so that they do not come into contact with the jeans.
+Simply cuffing the edges of the jeans upwards creates a nice little space so that they don't come into contact with the shoes.

-This gives a little extra something to your overall look as the jeans look like they have an extra patch sewn on the bottom.
-Keep in mind not all jeans can cuff over as easily, and only a thinner style of denim jeans will cuff over where thicker denim will not.
+This gives a little extra something to your overall look as the jeans look like they have a new patch sewn on the bottom.
+Keep in mind that not all jeans can cuff over as easily, and only a thinner style of denim jeans will cuff over where thicker denim will not.

 Fold Jeans Under

-This is a quick, easy and simple way to make your skinny jeans work with all ankle boots.
-It can also help make jeans look a little smarter, especially if you are wearing a black pair; you just might even get away with wearing them to work!
+This is a quick, easy, and simple way to make your skinny jeans work with all ankle boots.
+It can also help make jeans look a little smarter, especially if you're wearing a black pair; you might even get away with wearing them to work!
 Another time this look might be best to use is when the weather is cooler, and you don’t want to lose any extra heat.

 Pull them over the boot

-What socks do I wear with ankle boots?
+What socks do you wear with ankle boots?

-If you're curious as to what socks to wear with ankle boots, in order for them not to show over the boots, then we recommend looking for no-show socks.
-These are basically thin cotton socks which feature a little sticky section on the heel, which will stick to your foot for a comfortable fit, and which will ensure they don’t easily come off.
-These are the best socks to wear with any ankle boots as they make it appear like you are wearing no socks at all as no one will be able to see they exist.
+If you're curious as to what socks to wear with ankle boots, for them not to show over the boots, then we recommend looking for no-show socks.
+These are thin cotton socks that feature a little sticky section on the heel, which will stick to your foot for a comfortable fit to ensure they won't easily come off.
+These are the best socks to wear with any ankle boots as they make it appear like you're wearing no socks at all.

 So, there you have it.
-Now you will hopefully understand how to wear ankle boots with jeans in as many ways as possible.
-Whether you decide to tuck in, cuff up, roll up or simply leave your jeans over your boots, there are more than enough looks out there to make sure you don’t get bored!
+Now you'll hopefully understand how to wear ankle boots with jeans in as many ways as possible.
+Whether you decide to tuck in, cuff up, roll up, or leave your jeans over your boots, there are more than enough looks out there to make sure you don’t get bored!

-Sometimes, certain jeans will look best in one style than another, and the beauty is that you can mix and match and try to see what works best depending on the boots you are wearing.
-We hope this article has given you some fresh inspiration to try new styles with your boots and jeans.
+Sometimes, certain jeans will look better in one style than another, and the beauty is that you can mix and match and try to see what works best depending on the boots you're wearing.
+We hope this article has given you some fresh inspiration to try new styles when pairing your boots and jeans.